Table of Contents

 Boston Terriers have a “tuxedo” appearance – a black, brindle, or seal coat with white markings on the face, neck, chest, legs, and belly.

 Boston Terriers are a small, brachycephalic breed.
 Brachycephalic means that they have a round, domed head, and shortened facial structure.

 Many call the Boston a “smushed-face” breed.
 This characteristic produces skin folds around the mouth, nose, and eyes.

 Their ears are large and stand straight up.
 Bostons should weigh no more than 25 pounds and stand about 15-17 inches at the shoulder.

-There are many dog foods that I recommend for Boston Terriers based on their health condition and life stage.
-Here's a look at the brands I'll be discussing in detail in this article:
+There are many dog foods that I recommend for Boston Terrier owners in my veterinary practice based on their health condition and life stage, including the below five brands.

 Before switching your dog to any new diet, always consult with a veterinarian.
 Remember that no article on the internet, including this one, can replace a consultation with a vet.